Critchley Markers A-Z

 Critchley Brothers, Ltd.

-The true turning point came when D. N. Webster, a qualified electrician engineer, joined the firm.
+The true turning point came when D. N. Webster, a qualified electrician engineer, joined the Critchley business.
 With his vision, the company started making cable end ferrules.
 This move made them a leader in the electrical industry.
 This venture exploded into a variety of cable identification products, defining a new era for the company.

 Recognising the changing needs of the market, the company made a strategic decision to keep a comprehensive stock of virtually all products.
 Because they had the ability to plan ahead, they could provide same-day delivery for most orders.
 This service played a major role in growing the electrical side of their business.
 This ability to anticipate customer needs and respond with agility was now a hallmark of the Critchley business.